Fiserv/acceptance-solutions-apac/docs/APIs/PaymentAPI/SaleLocalPaymentMethod.md

 # Sale with Local Payment Method

-This API is used to send a sale request for card transactions.
+This API is used to send a sale request transactions using local payment methods.
 Merchants will be required to add the session token received during Login  API call in the header field of this API.

 ## Endpoint